georgehieron/ben-hamilton/src/work/bristol-city-of-smells.md

     imageAlt: "The first issue of Bristol / City of ... "
     caption: ""
   - type: testimonial
-    quote: The aesthetic is inspired by home made zines and pamphlets – owing to the fact this is very much a DIY project.
+    quote: The aesthetic is inspired by home made zines and pamphlets.
 The layered textures and colours are taken from the pastel shades of copier paper you might find scattered on the floor of a photocopy room, while the glitchy title text comes from a print-out I manipulated on a photocopier.
-I must admit I felt a bit of a philistine to use Times New Roman and Arial as the two project fonts but I wanted the typography to reflect the low-fi, default styling found in the newsletters and pamphlets that might get stuffed through your letterbox by a local community group.
+I wanted the typography to reflect the low-fi, default styling (typically Times New Roman) found in the newsletters and pamphlets that might get stuffed through your letterbox by a local community group.
   - type: doubleImage
     image1: /images/bco_covers3_-2x.webp
     image1Alt: The cover of Bristol / City of Smells